French government advised against full burka ban

 Issued on: Modified:

-France’s State Council has advised the government against introducing a complete ban on the full Islamic veil but suggested outlawing the burka in some places for security reasons.
+wants to ban the burka in schools, hospitals, government offices and on public transport. " > France’s State Council has advised the government against introducing a complete ban on the full Islamic veil but suggested outlawing the burka in some places for security reasons.
 The French government wants to ban the burka in schools, hospitals, government offices and on public transport.

 French President Nicolas Sarkozy’s government is planning to present a bill to parliament in the coming weeks to restrict women from wearing full-face veils such as the burka.